code-review-checklists/java-concurrency/README.md

 <a name="external-interaction-schedule"></a>
-[#](#external-interaction-schedule) Tm.5. **Tasks that should happen at a certain system time, UTC time, or wall-clock time far in the future, or run periodically with a cadence expressed in terms of system/UTC/wall-clock time (rather than internal machines's CPU time) are *not* scheduled with `ScheduledThreadPoolExecutor`?** `ScheduledThreadPoolExecutor` (this class is also behind all factory methods in `Executors` which return a `ScheduledExecutorService`) uses `System.nanoTime()` for timing intervals. [`nanoTime()` can drift against the system time and the UTC time.](
+[#](#external-interaction-schedule) Tm.5. **Tasks that should happen at a certain system time, UTC time, or wall-clock time far in the future, or run periodically with a cadence expressed in terms of system/UTC/wall-clock time (rather than internal machine's CPU time) are *not* scheduled with `ScheduledThreadPoolExecutor`?** `ScheduledThreadPoolExecutor` (this class is also behind all factory methods in `Executors` which return a `ScheduledExecutorService`) uses `System.nanoTime()` for timing intervals. [`nanoTime()` can drift against the system time and the UTC time.](